yangyou95/yangyou95.github.io/index.md

 # About me

-I'm a MSc student in Robotics.
+I am a MSc student who is studying Robotics.
 I'm interested in applying deep reinforcement learning methods to robotics.

 ## SCIENTIFIC PROJECTS
 #### **Robot Learning for Dual Arm Manipulation**, Qianyuan Liu, Xuemei Ye, **YANG YOU**

-> A novel method of controlling dual arm Manipulation which based on MADDPG and HER (deep reinforcement learning algorithms).
+> A novel method of controlling dual arm Manipulation which is based on MADDPG and HER (deep reinforcement learning algorithms).

 #### **Agent Chasing learning with ACKTR**, shuoying Liang, **YANG YOU**